xot/ElectraOne/README.md

 Note the hyphen followed by the underscore!
 Also this is not guaranteed to work for all plugins; I've seen it work for AU plugins but not for VSTs on MacOS.

+#### Limitations

+Certain plugins poorly report their parameters internally, making it hard for the remote script to create a proper preset on the fly.
+For example, the AU version of the Arturia Mini V3 plugin reports its parameters internally as integers between 0 and 1, creating a totally unusable preset :-(
+The VST version does report its parameters correctly, but for that variant the option to automatically configure and reveal the plugin parameters (see above) does not work.

 ## Switching between device and mixer view

 You can use the normal way of switching between presets on the E1 via the MENU button.